 - Vehicle maintenance schedules

 - Tight delivery deadlines

 And when managing a team of drivers, you need to have a plan for monitoring their behavior with real-time visibility.
-If one of your drivers is speeding, going off their route, or driving drunk, you need to know about it.
+If one of your drivers is speeding, going off their route, or driving drunk, you must know about it.

-With Route4Me, drivers can see the best route for their specific vehicles based on their size, weight, and other constraints.
-And if there are multiple stops, Route4Me will automatically find the best order to make the deliveries.
+With Route4Me’s last-mile delivery software, drivers can see the best route for their specific vehicles based on their size, weight, and other constraints.
+And if there are multiple stops, Route4Me’s delivery planner app will automatically find the best order to make the deliveries.

 Route optimization can also help you plan for unexpected events.
 If a driver runs late or gets stuck in traffic, the software automatically adjusts the route to ensure that deliveries are completed efficiently.